 Thoughts about Filip Miucin from a real journalist and content creator

 My story is like that of so many content creators who are rising and struggling to make a name for themselves in gaming media.
 After a series of trial and errors, I officially launched 8Bit/Digi back in September 2015.
-The goal was simple, either rise to become a respected independent game journalist/commentator similar to the likes of Jim Sterling and YongYea.
+The goal was simple, either get hired at a media outlet or rise to become a respected independent game journalist/commentator similar to the likes of Jim Sterling and YongYea.

 However; I was quick to learn that there were about a legion of bloggers, streamers, and influences doing the very same thing.
 To succeed, I had to find a niche that would make me stand out.
 I found my answer at home, here in the Bay Area.
 I became more focused on what is happening among gamers here in Silicon Valley by attending fan conventions, special events, and networking mixers.
 8Bit/Digi went from being a generic video game blog to a digital media outlet that tells the story of the gaming community and industry of the Bay Area.